Fourier-Mukai functors in the supported case: Preliminaries

-Let $X$ be a separated scheme of finite type over $\K$ and let $Z$ be a subscheme of $X$ which is proper over $\K$.
+Let $X$ be a scheme and let $Z$ be a closed subscheme of $X$.
 We denote by $\D_Z(\Qcoh(X))$ the derived category of unbounded complexes of quasi-coherent sheaves on $X$ with cohomologies supported on $Z$.
 We will be particularly interested in the triangulated categories